2023 Solar Incentives Guide for Spring, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives help mitigate the cost of installing solar panels on your home.
-These financial incentives are designed to encourage more Americans to switch to renewable energy.
-You may qualify for several kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+The term "solar incentives" covers a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You may be eligible for several types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
 Certain incentives come from your specific utility company, county or municipality, some from the state of Texas and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Some solar incentives you might qualify for are:

-- Rebates: Solar rebates might be provided by your local utility company, or by your state or county.
-These rebates work as cash back that is applied after your purchase of solar panels and before tax credits are calculated.
+• Rebates: Solar rebates can be offered by your local utility company, or by your state or county.
+These rebates work as cash back that is applied after you pay for solar panels and before tax credits are calculated.

-- Net Metering: Be sure to talk with your Spring utility company about signing a net metering contract.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to speak with your Spring utility company about signing a net metering contract.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing